Lie coalgebras and rational homotopy theory II: Hopf invariants: Hopf invariants from the bar complex.

 \begin{example} For an arbitrary $X$ and cochains $x_{i}, y_{i}$ and $\theta$ on $X$ with $d x_{i} = d y_{i} = 0$ and $d \theta = \sum (-1)^{|x_i|} x_{i} \cup y_{i}$, the cochain $\gamma = \sum \s x_{i} | \s y_{i} + \s\theta \in B(X)$ is closed.
 The possible formulae for the Hopf invariant are all of the form

 for some real number $t$.
 This generalizes a formula given in the Computations section of \cite{GrMo81} and is also present in \cite{Haef78}.

 By choosing $t = \frac{1}{2}$ we see that reversing the order to consider $\sum \s y_{i} | \s x_{i}$ will yield the same Hopf invariant, up to sign.
 Thus $\sum x_{i} | y_{i} \mp y_{i} | x_{i}$ yields a zero Hopf invariant.
-There are many Hopf invariants from the classical bar construction which are zero, a defect which will be remedied by using the Lie coalgebraic bar construction. \end{example}
+Indeed, there are many Hopf invariants which are zero, a defect which will be remedied by using the Lie coalgebraic bar construction. \end{example}

 \begin{example} In applications, Hopf forms are easily computed using a weight reduction technique introduced in the proof of Lemma~\ref{L:key}.
-The bigrading of $B(X)$ is used as follows.
+The bigrading of $B(X)$ is used as in the following example, illustrated in Figure~\ref{f1}.